bloxstreet/support/guides/training-guide.md

 **STATE THE ANSWER LINE ONCE EVERYONE HAS FINISHED ANSWERING, NOT AFTER EACH LR HAS ANSWERED.
 EACH LR'S ANSWER DOES NOT NEED TO BE EXACT.**

 **Trainer:** *Trolling guests are required to be server banned.
-Trollers do not receive warnings or kicks.*
+Trollers do not receive warnings or kicks.
+Instead of handling a troller yourself, contact an HR.*

 **Keep in mind the players who got the question correct or incorrect.
 If a player has gotten three or more questions incorrect, you may remove them from the server.**